 In terms of engines, the Tundra faces serious competition.
 The current truck features a 5.7L V8 rated at 371 hp and 401 lb-ft of torque with the ability to tow up to 10,200 lbs.
 Meanwhile, newer entrants like the 2021 Ford F-150 now offer a hybrid option, while both the Chevy Silverado and GMC Sierra offer buyers highly-efficient diesel powertrains with solid capability.

 Considering Toyota helped popularize the hybridization of cars, we wouldn't be surprised if a hybrid Tundra became available.
+In fact, Toyota has recently announced its plans to bring both a hybrid and battery electric vehicle to its pickup truck line, so we may be seeing this offering in the near future.
 In its current form, the truck is simply out-classed by alternatives with newer features, turbocharged engines, and more options for both work and play.
 After all, this is now a segment with $80,000 pickups, optional sleeper seats, and power-packed options like the RAM TRX.